MartaKliuchnik/hospital-appointment-scheduler/README.md

 **Example Request**

-Description: A 'DELETE' request to delete the appointment with ID 2 for the client with ID 1.
+Description: A 'DELETE' request to delete a specific appointment associated with a client.
 It includes authentication token in the request header for authorization.

 ```